Sad Woman, Happy Coffee

 The next morning, I stumbled downstairs and nuked my overnight cup of Happy, channelling that scrappy, waste-nothing spirit of my depression-era grandparents.

 It was…not great.
-But hey, it’s been in a pot all night, so of course it’s gonna be off, right?
+But I thought, hey, it’s been in a pot all night, so of course it’s gonna be off.

-So I made a fresh pot while reminding myself there are much better ways to save money than drinking seven-hour-old coffee.
+So I made a fresh pot, reminding myself that there are much better ways to save money than drinking seven-hour-old coffee.

 It was delicious.
 Surprisingly smooth and well-balanced.

-Not really strong enough to replace my 'punch-you-in-the-face' Sumatra, but that's okay.
-It earned a spot on my shelf anyway.
+Not strong enough to replace my 'punch-in-the-face' Sumatra, but that's okay.
+I still supported a good cause with my trial purchase.

-But if Happy ever releases a “Classic Chlorogenic ” or “Caffeinated AF” blend, I'll switch my morning blend without question.
+But if Happy ever releases a “Caffeinated AF” blend, I'll switch brands without question.

 I was done.
 Did the whole ‘dramatic toss into the dumpster’ bit and messaged Keurig again. (still under warranty, for the record).

-After much back-and-forth, they stuck to their replacement-only policy (which, c’mon, would you want a third machine if the first two gave you no reason to trust them?
+After much back-and-forth, they stuck to their replacement-only policy (which, c’mon, would you want a third machine after all that?
 I wanted a refund; those things are a little pricey).

-Amazon stepped in for the actual refund (when they didn't have to, I might add, so kudos), but not before informing me that it wouldn’t happen unless I returned the machine.
+Amazon issued the actual refund (when they didn't have to, so kudos), but not before informing me that it wouldn’t happen unless I returned the machine.

 Did I mention I hadn’t had my required amount of caffeination in a while?
 Because that feels like an important detail.

-So that’s how I ended up: five feet nothing, 100 and nothing, half upside down in a dumpster bin, trying to retrieve a dead machine to exchange for some small measure of restitution.
+So that’s how I ended up half upside down in a dumpster bin, trying to retrieve a dead machine to exchange for hard-won restitution.

 Later, my husband asked me why I didn’t just tip the bin over onto the lawn and fish out what I needed.